linktotheart/pulkit.git.io/articles/what-are-headless-cms-why-are-they-future-of-web-development.md

 The logic of traditional CMS combines the back-end and front-end parts of one system.
 In this case, the content turns out to be associated with specific technologies, architecture and patterns of the client-server application.

 Headless CMS is a fundamentally different management system.
 Typically, it is only responsible for generic content that can be used on all platforms.
-The backend *body* _with this approach is not associated with the frontend **(“head”)**.
+The backend __**ody_** th_is approach is not associated with the frontend **(“head”)**.

 The logic of Headless CMS is such that different heads can be attached to the “body” if necessary.
 This allows you to use a single backend to manage a site (or sites) and a mobile application, as well as automate the distribution of content across all available sites and devices.